America Dances! 1897-1948

 Lindy Hop

-1930-1939+ From Dance Marathons to Lindy Hop/Jitterbug Contests
+From Dance Marathons to Lindy Hop / Jitterbug Contests

 Dance Marathon Newsreels

-8 Couples Remain in Grueling 3-Month Dancing Marathon
+8 Couples Remain in Grueling 3 Month Dancing Marathon

 Exhausted Couples Drag Fatigued Feet in Endurance Walk

-Tired Couples Totter on Feet over 2500 Hours
+Tired Couples Totter On Feet Over 2,500 Hours

-Endurance Dancers Still Seek Record after 5 Months
+Endurance Dancers Still Seek Record After 5 Months

 Lambeth Walk

-Waltz, Rhumba, Mambo: Harvest Moon Ball
+Waltz, Rumba, Mambo: Harvest Moon Ball

 New Style Rhumba Makes a Hit with Winter Tourists